Lerdo County Jail

 Is it your desire to marry your "Love" and he or she is an

 If your answer is "Yes", then I can help you with the process

 of getting you married to the one you "Love"!

-We will officiate your wedding at Lerdo County Jail for a flat fee.
-A jailhouse wedding can easily take up 5 hours to complete: traveling and meeting with you and filling out the “Inability to Appear Affidavit and Marriage License Application” paperwork and travel to Lerdo (waiting for inmate to show up) and travel to my wedding officiant.
+A jailhouse notary and wedding process can easily take up to a total of 6 hours to complete: traveling and meeting with you and filling out the “Inability to Appear Affidavit and Marriage License Application” paperwork and travel to Lerdo (waiting for inmate to show up) and travel to my wedding officiant.
 Waiting in line at the County Clerks Recorders Office with the bride or groom to take an oath and get the Wedding License and travel back to Lerdo Jail and perform the ceremony.
 The Notary Public can NOT be the same person to officiate the ceremony.